awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  For each proxy that you create, you first use the Secrets Manager service to store sets of user name and password credentials\.
 You create a separate Secrets Manager secret for each database user account that the proxy connects to on the RDS DB instance or Aurora DB cluster\.

- In Secrets Manager, you create these secrets with the `username` and `password` fields\.
+ In Secrets Manager, you create these secrets with values for the `username` and `password` fields\.
 Doing so allows the proxy to connect to the corresponding database users on whichever RDS DB instances or Aurora DB clusters that you associate with the proxy\.
 To do this, you can use the setting **Credentials for other database**, **Credentials for RDS database**, or **Other type of secrets**\.

- The proxy ignores other fields such as `host` and `port` if they're present in the secret\.
+Fill in the appropriate values for the **User name** and **Password** fields, and placeholder values for any other required fields\.
+The proxy ignores other fields such as **Host** and **Port** if they're present in the secret\.
 Those details are automatically supplied by the proxy\.

-If you choose **Credentials for other database**, that option prompts you for the user name and password, but not the other connection details, which you specify in the settings for the proxy itself\.
-If you choose **Other type of secrets**, you create the secret with keys named `username` and `password`\.
+ You can also choose **Other type of secrets**\.
+In this case, you create the secret with keys named `username` and `password`\.

- Because the secrets aren't tied to a specific database server, you can reuse a secret across multiple proxies if you use the same credentials across multiple database servers\.
+ Because the secrets used by your proxy aren't tied to a specific database server, you can reuse a secret across multiple proxies if you use the same credentials across multiple database servers\.
 For example, you might use the same credentials across a group of development and test servers\.

  To connect through the proxy as a specific user, make sure that the password associated with a secret matches the database password for that user\.
 If there's a mismatch, you can update the associated secret in Secrets Manager\.
 In this case, you can still connect to other accounts where the secret credentials and the database passwords do match\.